Renewing A, G, and NATO Visas in the United States

 Renewal is Limited to Certain Visa Holders

-The Diplomatic Liaison Division reissues clearly approvable U.S. visas and provides related visa services to A-1 - 2, G-1 - 4, and NATO-1 - 6 visa holders, including immediate family members, who are not employees of the UN community and who are:
+The Diplomatic Liaison Division reissues clearly approvable U.S. visas and provides related visa services to A-1, A-2, G-1, G-4, NATO-1, and NATO-6 visa holders, including immediate family members and who are:

-• Registered with the Department of State's Office of Foreign Missions or foreign military personnel stationed at a U.S. military base (Military personnel should review Renewing Visas for Foreign Military Stationed in the U.S. for instructions on how to apply for visa renewals);
+• Registered with the Department of State's Office of Foreign Missions or registered with the United Nations, or are foreign military personnel stationed at a U.S. military base (Military personnel should review Renewing Visas for Foreign Military Stationed in the U.S. for instructions on how to apply for visa renewals);

 (Please note that visa validity and a person’s nonimmigrant status in the United States are separate issues.
 A-1-2, G-1-4, and NATO-1-6 visa holders may not continue to use their visas after their official assignments have ended, even if their visas have not yet expired.
-Once your official assignment has ended and (if applicable) your registration with the Office of Foreign Missions has been terminated, you may no longer use your A-1-2, G-1-4, or NATO-1-6 visa to enter the United States.
-Likewise, there is no need to apply to replace an expired A-1-2, G-1-4, or NATO-1-6 visa if you have no plans to travel abroad before returning to your current assignment in the United States.)
+Once your official assignment has ended and (if applicable) your registration with the Office of Foreign Missions and/or the UN has been terminated, you may no longer use your A-1-2, G-1-4, or NATO-1-6 visa to enter the United States.
+Likewise, there is no need to apply to replace an expired A-1-2, G-1-4, or NATO-1-6 visa if you have no plans to travel abroad before completing your current assignment in the United States.

-(Please note that a visa holder may only seek entry to the United States during the time period for which the visa is valid.
+Visa holders may enter the United States during the validity period of their visa.
 Therefore, those temporarily traveling outside the United States will need a valid visa to seek reentry to the United States in the same status.
 A valid, unexpired visa does not entitle the visa holder to enter or remain in the United States.
-How long a nonimmigrant may stay in the United States and under what status they are admitted is determined by DHS at the port-of-entry.)
+The length of time a nonimmigrant may stay in the United States and under what status they are admitted is determined by DHS at the port-of-entry.

 A-3, G-5, and NATO-7 Visas Cannot Be Renewed in the United States